FusionAuth/terraform-provider-fusionauth/docs/resources/idp_linkedin.md

   * `LinkByEmailForExistingUser` - Only link to an existing user based upon email.
 A user will not be created if one does not already exist with email returned by the identity provider.
   * `LinkByUsername` - Link to an existing user based upon username.
 A user will be created with the username returned by the identity provider if one does not already exist.
   * `LinkByUsernameForExistingUser` - Only link to an existing user based upon username.
 A user will not be created if one does not already exist with username returned by the identity provider.
+* `name` - (Optional) The name of the provider.
+This is only used for display purposes.
+The display name of this provider instance.
+Required when using a provided `tenant_id` or `identity_provider.tenant_id`.
 * `scope` - (Optional) The top-level scope that you are requesting from LinkedIn.
 * `tenant_configuration` - (Optional) The configuration for each Tenant that limits the number of links a user may have for a particular identity provider.
   * `tenant_id` - (Optional) The unique Id of the tenant that this configuration applies to.
     * `limit_user_link_count_enabled` - (Optional) When enabled, the number of identity provider links a user may create is enforced by maximumLinks.
     * `limit_user_link_count_maximum_links` - (Optional) Determines if this provider is enabled.
 If it is false then it will be disabled globally.
+* `tenant_id` - (Optional) The unique Id of the Tenant.
+Providing a value creates an identity provider scoped to the specified tenant, otherwise a global identity provider is created.
+Tenant-scoped identity providers can only be used to authenticate in the context of the specified tenant.
+Global identity providers can be used with any tenant.
+This value cannot be updated after creation and requires recreating the resource to change.